When Is Inductive Inference Possible?: Examples

 Instead, we can shrink the window size at each round to prevent the convergence to any node seen.
-For example, we can half the window size then take the middle point to construct the tree which is a full-size infinite-depth shatter tree
+For example, we can half the window size then take the middle point to construct the tree which is a full-size infinite tree

 \end{example}